linc-lion/LINC-AI_for_earth/README.md

 # TEST LINC DEPLOY
-The quick brown fox jumped over the lazy dog
+Code base to test AI for earth deployment

+Questions:
+How to return images from the AI platform?
+How to test the Docker file with API locally?

 ## Download the model
-If using jupyter notebook you need to download th emodel
+If using jupyter notebook you need to download the model